mfbz/harpoon/rift-docs/specs.md

 Harpoon, as the first Rift-compatible wallet, must:

-- Detect `rift://` URIs on any visited page (in links and plain text)
+- Detect `rift://` URIs on any visited page in text content
 - Parse and inject iframe URL (`rift://foo.com/path` → `https://foo.com/path`)
-- Prompt the user:
+- Prompt the user

-  > "🪝 Harpoon detected a 🌀 Rift from foo.com, Inject it?"

 - On approval:
   - Inject the iframe using a secured `sandbox` setup
   - Inject `window.rift` bridge to communicate with the iframe